Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Ancient ruins and temple at the Acropolis at sunset with the Caryatids porch visible

-The Erechtheion and its famous Caryatids glow at sunset -- one of the most breathtaking sights in Athens.
+The Erechtheion and its famous Caryatids glow at sunset.
+One of the most breathtaking sights in Athens.
 Photo by Teo Zac via Unsplash.

 Plaka and Anafiotika: Getting Wonderfully Lost